Overcliff Undercliff Track in Wentworth Falls

 4. Shortcut Track

-Map and route of the Overcliff Undercliff Track
+Map of the Overcliff Undercliff Track

 1. Wentworth Falls Track